 A systematic review and mixed research synthesis-an integrated design informed by the work of Sandelowski et al. [13]-was utilized as a framework to navigate the integration of results from both qualitative and quantitative studies within this review.
 Mixed research synthesis recognizes the contribution that diverse forms of evidence have in evidence-based practice and that informs many disciplines [13].
-The underutilization of qualitative studies has been amplified by the requirement of applied evidence-based practice modalities to be informed by empirical evidence in the traditional sense, situating qualitative studies as unscientific and unworthy in the hierarchy of evidence in which randomized clinical trials and quantitative research to evidence-based practice by default rather than by design, on the one hand, and those who argue that qualitative research is a necessity in achieving the goals of evidence-based practice [14].
+The underutilization of qualitative studies has been amplified by the requirement of applied evidence-based practice modalities to be informed by empirical evidence in the traditional sense, situating qualitative studies as unscientific and unworthy in the hierarchy of evidence in which randomized clinical trials and quantitative meta-analyses are highest.
+Within this debate there are those who tolerate the contribution of qualitative research to evidence-based practice by default rather than by design, on the one hand, and those who argue that qualitative research is a necessity in achieving the goals of evidence-based practice [14].
 There are facets of human experience that are not reached by the gold-standard of randomized controlled trials and yet at the same time are central in developing participant-centred practical significance.